Today did not live up to my hopes and dreams.

 Why the field trip to a government building?
 To get our marriage license!
 I’ve called Sung my husband for a while now, but of course it feels like a big deal to begin the process of making our relationship legally official.

 We drove around the little town for a while, pretty giddy with happiness.
 Around here, April is the prime month for outdoor beauty.
-These are the rare days when the rolling hills trade their blanket of dry beige grass for a coat greener than the Windows XP screensaver.
+These are the rare days when the rolling hills trade their blanket of dry beige grass for a coat as green as the Windows XP screensaver.

 To my dismay, however, I have become allergic to spring’s beauty.
 I’ve developed a terrible reaction to everything that blooms.
 Despite being born and raised in Northern California, hay fever has hit me like a bag of bricks ever since I moved back up here after living in LA for the past five years.
 And today was the worst day yet.